 Doorking makes a standard series of call boxes, its 1800s models, that offer minimal frills and are usually programmable with fewer numbers than models in the 1830s lineup.
 Most of the models in this lineup are standard telephone call boxes, meaning they require a regular landline telephone connection and lack Internet connectivity.
 Such models lack cloud-based management features and must be programmed over the phone or at the call box.

 Access Plus: Models with “Access Plus” in the name generally have the same box design as their standard cousins but can connect to the Internet via a cellular or wired connection.
-These models can all be programmed using a cloud-based management platform.
+You can program all of these models using a cloud-based management platform.
 The Access Plus models are limited to programming 27 phone numbers, while the standard models can often include up to 600.

 1802 Model and 1802-EPD – Small Box with LCD Screen